Last updated: April 2026

 Once remediation is completed, follow-up testing may be conducted to confirm that the site is safe for its intended use.
 Planning authorities must be satisfied that a proposed development will be able to discharge planning obligations before granting consent to planning applications.

 If you require a contaminated land assessment, it’s crucial to obtain professional advice.
-The experienced team of geo-environmental consultants at Arbtech understand the regulatory landscape and can provide comprehensive risk assessments and remediation strategies.
-They cover the UK and can respond quickly to your specific requirements for contaminated land services.
+The experienced team of geo-environmental consultants at Arbtech understands the regulatory landscape and can provide comprehensive risk assessments and remediation strategies.
+They cover the UK and can respond quickly to your specific requirements for contaminated land services for most sites, including a wide range of special sites.
 For more information, fill in the quick contact form at the top of this page.